 Hello and happy Wednesday!
 Yesterday was December first and the countdown to Christmas has begun.
-We have started some of our traditions around our place and I can not get over how much I love this time of year.
+We have started some of our holiday traditions around our place and I can not get over how much I love this time of year.
 As I was folding the laundry the other morning, I sat on my kitchen floor with little shirts and socks surrounding me.
 I had the glow of Christmas lights coming from each room, sweet carols in the background and my best girl by my side.
-I was overwhelmed by how sweet that moment was.
-There are moments when this time of year is bittersweet because of those I miss and the traditions that are no longer in tact.
-Even so, it really is a beautiful time of year because of the reason we celebrate this season and that resounds over all the rest.
+I was overwhelmed by how sweet that special moment was.
+There are moments when this time of year is bittersweet because of those I miss and the traditions that are no longer intact.
+Even so, it really is a beautiful time of year because of the reason we celebrate this festive season and that resounds over all the rest.

 Christmas trees are a wonderful symbol of the season and they are everywhere in my home.
 Last year I shared a tree made with Chenille Stems here.
-This year I wanted to make some version of a topiary tree using the Rosemary we had from our garden.
-I have noticed in the past that as I cut this herb, it will last a long time and does not shed all over the place.
+This year I wanted to make some version of a simple topiary tree using the Rosemary we had from our garden.
+I have noticed in the past that as I cut this fragrant herb, it will last a long time and does not shed all over the place.
 It dries in tact (for the most part) so is simple to use for longer periods of time.

 I have seen similar ways of making topiaries so that you can actually promote the growth of the Rosemary.
 I on the other hand, wanted to make something purely decorative using what we had around.

 You will need…

 - A small bunch of Rosemary – cut in the shape of a tree (tallest at the top and slowly trimmed shorter at the bottom.

 - a small clay pot (size will depend on your Rosemary bunch – I went with the smallest size possible).

 - Raffia basket filler (I had this left over from Easter and it worked great, but you could use moss, styrofoam, real dirt, etc…).

 To make these sweet little trees, you will…